 Localization Strategy for Content Localization & Marketing

 If you want to go global with your digital marketing, you’re going to need a localization strategy.
-And chances are, you and your team are gearing up for the jump -- almost two-thirds of global marketers have plans to expand into new countries in the next five years.
+And chances are, you and your team are gearing up for the jump -- have plans to expand into new countries in the next five years.

 Taking over the world is a big ask -- how should you start?
 Here’s a step-by-step localization process to help you build an international digital marketing operation:

 1. Set a measured timeline and realistic goals.

 Going global is a marathon, not a sprint.
 It’s much better to take the time to be careful and thorough than to rush in and make a mistake that joins the neverending parade of notable localization gaffes.
 One infamous example of moving too quickly: in the late 1980s, KFC opened up shop in China without double-checking the Chinese translation of its iconic slogan “Finger-lickin’ good” and ended up exhorting potential customers to “Eat your fingers off” -- a call to action for the ages.